Polished Floors Gloss Level Guide

 Other points to consider

-Downlight lighting can cause a spider web type of an effect on your floors at night.
-This is caused from ‘directional light’ hitting the surface and spreading out on your floor.
+The old style directional down lights can cause a spider web type effect on your floors when viewed at night.
+This is not the case with the more modern downlights which use diffused light.
+The problem with the old style is caused from ‘directional light’ hitting the surface and spreading out on your floor.
 As this happens, it highlights the rotary sanding swirl marks.
 These rotary lines are not normally visible in natural or normal lighting conditions.
 It is called ‘light refraction’ through the coating.
 It is more prevalent with full gloss floors.
-This condition is made worse if you have a dark floor colour.
-Worst case scenario for downlights – Dark floor and full gloss finish.
+This condition is made worse if you have a dark floor.
+Worst case scenario for down lights – Dark floor and full gloss finish.

-If you have any questions please feel free to call the Brisbane sanding and polished timber floors specialists right now on 0419684404.
+If you have any questions please feel free to call the Brisbane floor polishing specialists right now on 0419684404.